 11. Have your attorney personally do everything on your case including prepare all your court paperwork.
 No need to skimp with a paralegal or other assistant.
 Also make sure your attorney knows you want him/her to prepare really thoroughly for every event.

-12. The judge will usually expect you to have a settlement conference before granting you a trial.
+12. The judge will expect you to have a settlement conference before granting you a trial.
 Act willing but don’t compromise enough to reach a settlement at the conference.

 15. Better yet, fire this attorney for not getting you everything you deserved and hire a new one.
 Just because you’re divorced doesn’t mean you can’t appeal aspects of the judge’s decision or file post-trial motions to try to get things modified in your favor.